irnc/irnc.github.com/_posts/2012-10-16-derby-overview.md

 *   server

-    The sole responsibility of this module is to call derby.run('lib/server') thus delegating work for it.
+    The sole responsibility of this module is to call derby.run('lib/server'), i.e. running Derby and delegating all work to the *server module*.

 *   lib/server

-    TODO
+    This module is called the *server module*.

+    It creates a HTTP server (without listening on port), initializes an express application and includes Connect middleware.

+    *Server module* must export an instance of http.Server.
+Otherwise call to `derby.run` will throw an error.

 *   lib/app